vfarcic/devops26/manuscript/18-boot.md

 * Set `cluster.environmentGitOwner` to your GitHub user.
 It should be the same as the one we previously declared as the environment variable `$GH_USER`.
 * Set `cluster.project` to the name of your GKE project, only if that's where your Kubernetes cluster is running.
 Otherwise, leave that value intact (empty).
 If you used one my Gist to create a GKE cluster, the name of the project should be in the environment variable `PROJECT`, so feel free to output it with `echo $PROJECT` if you are forgetful.
 * Set `cluster.provider` to `gke` or to `eks` or to any other provider if you decided that you are brave and want to try currently unsupported platforms.
 Or, the things might have changed since I wrote this chapter, and your provider is indeed supported now.
 * Set `cluster.zone` to whichever zone your cluster is running in.
 If you're running a regional cluster (as you should) than the value should be the region, not the zone.
 If, for example, you used my Gist to create a GKE cluster, the value should be `us-east1`.
+Similarly, the one for EKS is `us-east-1`.

 We're finished with the `cluster` section, and the next in line is the `gitops` value.
 It instructs the system how to treat the Boot process.
 I don't believe it makes sense to change it to `false`, so we'll leave it as-is (`true`).